 As the use of the Internet and social media becomes more common in our culture, Pennsylvania divorce courts are increasingly receiving evidence of a spouse’s misbehavior through email, text, or social media accounts.
 Laptops have also been brought in the courtroom as evidence.

 This issue, understandably, is controversial.
 The "right to privacy" is a huge precedent in American law.
 For the spouses who have personal pictures and conversations used against them, it’s painful and humiliating.
-Still, social media accounts are largely judged to be "public," and can be used to great effect in a divorce case.
+Still, social media accounts are largely judged to be "public," and can be used to great effect in a Montgomery County divorce case.

 In both prenuptial and postnuptial agreements, a "digital privacy clause" can be added, stating that the spouses cannot reveal each other’s personal information in a divorce or court proceeding.
 This includes all devices: smartphones, computers, and tablets; plus, it prohibits the use of anything gathered on a laptop or cell phone in divorce proceedings.

 This clause is becoming more popular amongst public figures whose career or reputation could be damaged if personal information got out.